Jess625/Kickstarter_Campaign_Modeling/README.md

 attributes and campaigns outcomes (success or failure) and build a classification model which will predict outcomes of new records.

-** See Jupyter Notebook file for porject proogress thus far
+** See Jupyter Notebook file for porject progress thus far

 ## Detailed Outline: